lightstep/opentelemetry-examples/browser/getting_started.md

 - Configure a tracer
 - Generate trace data
 - Propagate context over HTTP
-- Export the trace data to the console and to the Lightstep
+- Export the trace data to the console and to the Cloud Observability
 - Enable auto instrumentation for document load
 - Enable auto instrumentation for button any XMLHttpRequest